HiFi++: a Unified Framework for Bandwidth Extension and Speech Enhancement: Experiments

 \subsection{Bandwidth Extension}

 In our bandwidth extension experiments, we use recordings with a sampling rate of 16 kHz as targets and consider three frequency bandwidths for input data: 1 kHz, 2kHz, and 4 kHz.
-Before subsampling signal to the desired sampling rate (2 kHz, 4 kHz, or 8 kHz) we apply a low-pass filter which is randomly selected among butterworth, chebyshev, bessel, and ellipic filters of different orders to avoid aliasing and encourage model robustness \cite{liu2021voicefixer}.
-The subsampled signal is then resampled back to a 16 kHz sampling rate using polyphase filtering.
+The models are trained independently for each bandwidth.
 The results and comparison with other techniques are outlined in \cref{table:bwe}.
 Our model HiFi++ provides a better tradeoff between model size and quality of bandwidth extension than other techniques.
-Specifically, our model is 5 times smaller than the closest baseline SEANet \citep{li2021real} while outperforming it for all input frequency bandwidths.
-In order to validate the superiority of HiFi++ over SEANet in addition to MOS tests we conducted pair-wise comparisons between these two models and observe statistically significant dominance of our model (p-values are equal to $2.8 \cdot 10^{-22}$ for 1 kHz bandwidth, $0.003$ for 2 kHz, and $0.02$ for 4 kHz for the binomial test, please refer to \cref{app:subj} for details).
+Specifically, our model is 5 times smaller than the closest baseline SEANet \cite{li2021real} while outperforming it for all input frequency bandwidths.
+In order to validate the superiority of HiFi++ over SEANet in addition to MOS tests we conducted pair-wise comparisons between these two models and observe statistically significant dominance of our model (p-values are equal to $2.8 \cdot 10^{-22}$ for 1 kHz bandwidth, $0.003$ for 2 kHz, and $0.02$ for 4 kHz for the binomial test).

 Importantly, these results highlight the importance of adversarial objectives for speech frequency bandwidth extension models.
-Surprisingly, the SEANet model \citep{li2021real} appeared to be the strongest baseline among examined counterparts leaving the others far behind.
+Surprisingly, the SEANet model \cite{li2021real} appeared to be the strongest baseline among examined counterparts leaving the others far behind.
 This model uses adversarial objective similar to ours.
-The TFilm \citep{birnbaum2019temporal} and 2S-BWE \citep{lin2021two} models use supervised reconstruction objectives and achieve very poor performance, especially for low input frequency bandwidths.
+The TFilm \cite{birnbaum2019temporal} and 2S-BWE \cite{lin2021two} models use supervised reconstruction objectives and achieve very poor performance, especially for low input frequency bandwidths.